-TW and CT performance curves for the 3D channel are given in Figure~\ref{fig9} against $k$-nearest neighbors.
-The blue curves are for CT, while the red curves are for TW.
-ISQ results are given by dashed curves without any symbols, while LR curves are given by dashed curves with a star symbol.
+TW and CT performance curves for the 3D channel are given in Fig.~\ref{fig9} against $k$-nearest neighbors.
+The blue curves are for TW, while the red curves are for CT.
+ISQ results are given by dashed curves with a circular symbol, while LR curves are given by dashed curves with a plus symbol.
 It can be observed that while the performance of LR and ISQ are close, they consistently beat PCA, SM, and AE results.
-In particular, considering the LOS results in Fig.~\ref{fig9} (top figure), it can be observed that LR and ISQ results in terms of both TW and CT are very close to each other, while PCA, SM, and AE results are much worse.
+In particular, considering the LOS results in Fig.~\ref{fig9}, it can be observed that LR and ISQ results in terms of both TW and CT are very close to each other, while PCA, SM, and AE results are much worse.
 Furthermore, LR and ISQ results improve with $k$-nearest neighbors in terms of both TW and CT, while PCA, SM, and AE results get worse with increasing $k$-nearest neighbors in the case of CT, and remain about the same in the case of TW.
-Considering NLOS and QNLOS cases (middle and bottom figures in Fig.~\ref{fig9}), first, we see that LR and ISQ results are on top of those of PCA, SM, and AE.
-We note that in the case of TW, LR and ISQ perform significantly better than the other three algorithms.
-In the case of CT, LR and ISQ still have better performance than the other three algorithms, albeit not as much as in the case of TW.
+Considering NLOS and QNLOS cases, in the case of TW, LR and ISQ perform significantly better than the other three algorithms.
+In the case of CT, LR and ISQ still have better performance than AE, and essentially the same as PCA and SM.

-Very extensive results for LR and ISQ, including those for different user densities and a 2D channel, are available in \cite{AA22}.